If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

 This is the quickest way of removing the fisheye effect of a GoPro, but not the best in my opinion, as it comes with a few important drawbacks.

-Please note this will work only for HERO6 Black, HERO5 Black and HERO5 Session.
-There are the only GoPro models which support Linear field of view.
+Please note this will work only for HERO6 Black, HERO5 Black, and HERO5 Session.
+These are the only GoPro models that support the Linear field of view.

 The Liner view will help you get rid of the fisheye effect completely and it’s the best option to use.

 - you can’t go back to the fisheye look